ChemCrow: Augmenting large-language models with chemistry tools: Methods

 \subsubsection{Molecule tools}

-\paragraph{Query to SMILES} This tool is specifically designed to obtain the SMILES representation of a given molecule.
-By taking the name of a molecule as input, it returns the corresponding SMILES string.
-The tool allows users to request tasks involving molecular analysis and manipulation, by referencing the molecule in natural language (e.g. caffeine, novastatine, etc), IUPAC names, etc. Our implementation queries chem-space\cite{ChemSpace} as a primary source, and upon failure queries Pubchem\cite{pubchem} and the IUPAC to SMILES converter OPSIN\cite{lowe2011chemical} as a last option.
+\paragraph{Name2SMILES} This tool is specifically designed to obtain the SMILES representation of a given molecule.
+By taking the name (or CAS number) of a molecule as input, it returns the corresponding SMILES string.
+The tool allows users to request tasks involving molecular analysis and manipulation, by referencing the molecule in natural language (e.g. caffeine, novastatine, etc), \textit{IUPAC} names, etc. Our implementation queries chem-space\cite{ChemSpace} as a primary source, and upon failure queries PubChem\cite{pubchem} and the \textit{IUPAC} to SMILES converter OPSIN\cite{lowe2011chemical} as a last option.

-\paragraph{Obtain price of molecule} The purpose of this tool is to provide information on the purchasability and commercial cost of a specific molecule.
-By taking a molecule as input, it first utilizes molbloom\cite{White_molbloom_quick_assessment_2022} to check whether the molecule is available for purchase (in ZINC20 \cite{irwin2020zinc20}).
+\paragraph{SMILES2Price} The purpose of this tool is to provide information on the purchasability and commercial cost of a specific molecule.
+By taking a molecule as input, it first utilizes molbloom\cite{medina2023bloom} to check whether the molecule is available for purchase (in ZINC20 \cite{irwin2020zinc20}).
 Then, using chem-space API \cite{ChemSpace}, it returns the cheapest price available on the market, enabling the LLM to make informed decisions about the affordability and availability of the queried molecule toward the resolution of a given task.

-\paragraph{Molecule to CAS} The tool is designed to determine the Chemical Abstracts Service (CAS) number of a given molecule, using various types of input references such as common names, IUPAC names, or other identifiers.
-By converting these references into the unique CAS number, it greatly facilitates web searches and information retrieval for any molecule.
+\paragraph{Name2CAS} The tool is designed to determine the Chemical Abstracts Service (CAS) number of a given molecule, using either a various types of input references such as common names, \textit{IUPAC} names, or SMILES strings by querying the PubChem\cite{pubchem} database.
+By converting these molecular representations into the unique CAS number, it greatly facilitates web searches and information retrieval for any molecule.
 The CAS number serves as a precise and universally recognized chemical identifier, enabling researchers to access relevant data and resources with ease, and ensuring that they obtain accurate and consistent information about the target molecule\cite{cas}.